MERN-STACK2023/MongoDB/README.md

 		]
 }
 ```
-    - text based
-    - data is stored in `"key": "value"` pairs
-    - values can be string, number boolean, an array or a nested JSON document
-    - uses UTF-* String encoding so, both humans and machines can easily read it
-    - popular format for storing and exchanging data between software systems

 - **BSON(Binary JavaScript Object Notation)**
     - Binary JSON is a superset of JSON
     - uses Binary encoding so, only machines can read it